northwesttrees-gaming/Tube-Helper/README.md

 4. Refresure the page in your browser
     1. This will update the myThumbnail.jpg image in the HTML document.

+# Notes
+### NOTE 1:
+You can use Notepad++ to replace these video IDs in this document to change the thumbnail design of the alternate video thumbnails.

+Thumbnail A "gzKb-JxjyWQ"
+Thumbnail B "zv-TS_mEHE4"
+Thumbnial C "RNCwBSPTZiM"
+Thumbnial D "V2IhvWpcjVg"
+Thumbnail E "j8y-_ts_H8s"

+### NOTE 2:
+Your thumbnail name should be "myThumbnail.jpg"

+### NOTE 3:
+Your thumbnail should be in the same folder as this HTML document.

 # Downloads
 You can easily obtain the files needed from the [releases tab](https://github.com/northwesttrees-gaming/YouTube-Thumbnail-Helper/releases).